-VO-TECH TRANSPORTATION
+CAREER TECH TRANSPORTATION

-Students attending Northeast Area Vo-Tech will not be required to ride the Vo-tech bus to and from the school.
+Students attending Northeast Area Career-Tech will not be required to ride the Career-Tech bus to and from the school.
 Transportation will be provided for those not wishing to drive.
 A loss of the driving privilege will occur if:

-- 1. Incident of reckless driving reported by vo-tech school. - 2.
-Student is caught sitting in the car upon return from vo-tech.
-Students are encouraged to ride the bus to and from Vo-Tech for safety reasons.
-Parents are taking full responsibility for safety when allowing their child to drive to and from Vo-Tech.
+- 1. Incident of reckless driving reported by Career-Tech school. - Student is caught sitting in the car upon return from Career-Tech.
+Students are encouraged to ride the bus to and from Career-Tech for safety reasons.
+Parents are taking full responsibility for safety when allowing their child to drive to and from Career-Tech.